sealvault/sealvault/website/src/dev-docs/design/cross-connect.md

 There is no universal solution to extract the [data we need](#data-needed) from [off-chain signature](./in-page-provider.md#off-chain-signatures) requests.

-Off-chain signature requests that are payment or listing approval[^20] requests typically follow the [EIP-712](https://eips.ethereum.org/EIPS/eip-712) standard, but the standard only defines the format of the signed data, not its semantics.
+Off-chain signature requests that are payment or pledge approval[^20] requests typically follow the [EIP-712](https://eips.ethereum.org/EIPS/eip-712) standard, but the standard only defines the format of the signed data, not its semantics.
 Therefore, in order to extract the [data needed,](#data-needed), we have to